donders-research-data-management/rdm-ontology-di/doc/help/references.rst

 Reference documents
 ===================

-Read more about the privacy policy regarding the use of the Radboud Data Repository.
+Read more about the privacy policy regarding the use of the ${repositoryDescription}.

 This `privacy policy <https://data.donders.ru.nl/doc/privacy_policy.html>`_ describes how the repository processes and stores data about its users.